localstack/docs/content/en/user-guide/tools/localstack-desktop/index.md

 You can download LocalStack Desktop from our [web application](https://app.localstack.cloud/download).
 To install LocalStack Desktop, **Docker** is the only prerequisite.

 ## Features

 LocalStack Desktop helps users to interact with their LocalStack instance with a simple and intuitive UI.
 Some of the features of LocalStack Desktop includes the ability to: Control LocalStack, Interact with LocalStack, get LocalStack insights and use the Resource browser.

 ### Control LocalStack

 Using our Desktop application you will be able to start, stop, delete and create new containers with just a click.
 It also allows to set up a custom URL if you are using LocalStack outside of Docker or in Kubernetes.
+In order to start a pro container, make sure to set the LOCALSTACK_AUTH_TOKEN environment variable.

 <p>
 <img src="localstack-desktop-containers.png" alt="LocalStack Desktop container creation" title="Create a container directly from LocalStack Desktop" width="900" />